TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.5.1**
 - **New Hats:** We added the support for custom hats and there are already a few hats inside the game.
 We can add new hats without updating the mod and we're awaiting your hat designs on our discord server.
+- Fixed a bug where garlics where not visible in some places

 **Version 2.5.0**
 - **New Role:** [Security Guard](#security-guard)